Florida BlueCross BlueShield Health Insurance 2026

 Is Florida Blue the same as Blue Cross Blue Shield?

-Florida Blue is the trade name for Blue Cross and Blue Shield of Florida, Inc. It operates as an independent licensee of the Blue Cross Blue Shield Association while participating in the BlueCard national network for coverage when traveling.
+Florida Blue is the trade name for Blue Cross and Blue Shield of Florida, Inc. It operates as an independent licensee of the Blue Cross Blue Shield Association.
+While Florida Blue is part of the BCBS family and participates in the BlueCard national network, it is a separate company from Blue Cross Blue Shield plans in other states.
+Each state’s BCBS carrier sets its own premiums, networks, and plan designs.

 What is the difference between BlueOptions and myBlue plans?

-BlueOptions is Florida Blue’s PPO product with the largest network, no referral requirements, and out-of-network coverage. myBlue is the HMO product that requires a primary care physician and referrals, with no out-of-network coverage except for emergencies. myBlue plans typically have lower monthly premiums.
+BlueOptions is Florida Blue’s PPO product with the largest provider network, no referral requirements, and out-of-network coverage at higher cost-sharing. myBlue is the HMO product requiring a primary care physician and specialist referrals, with no out-of-network coverage except emergencies. myBlue plans typically cost 15–25% less per month.
+Both are available through the HealthCare.gov marketplace and directly from Florida Blue.

 Can Florida Blue coverage be used outside Florida?

-BlueOptions PPO plans include nationwide in-network coverage through the BlueCard program plus worldwide emergency coverage. myBlue HMO plans are limited to Florida-based in-network providers, with out-of-state coverage restricted to emergency care only.
+BlueOptions PPO plans include nationwide in-network coverage through the BlueCard program — which connects to over 1.7 million providers across all 50 states — plus worldwide emergency coverage. myBlue HMO plans are limited to Florida-based in-network providers, with out-of-state coverage restricted to emergency care only.

 Are Florida Blue plans eligible for marketplace subsidies?

 Yes.
-Premium tax credits are determined through HealthCare.gov, not by the insurance carrier.
-Florida Blue marketplace plans are subsidy-eligible if household income falls within ACA limits.
-Enhanced federal subsidies expired at the end of 2025.
+Premium tax credits are determined by HealthCare.gov based on household income, not by the insurance carrier.
+All Florida BCBS marketplace plans are subsidy-eligible if household income falls between 100–400% of the federal poverty level.
+The enhanced federal subsidies from the Inflation Reduction Act expired at the end of 2025, restoring the 400% FPL cliff for 2026.

 ForHealthInsurance.com is an independent health insurance agency serving Florida residents.
 We are not affiliated with any carrier or government agency.
 We help you compare plans and enroll in coverage that meets your needs at no extra cost to you.